 The idea of evaluating numerical expressions taught throughout the book gives one an idea of how to continuously iterate a codebase.
 The advantages of having well-named helper functions are illustrated with good examples.
 These provide a new programmer with opportunities to think about maintaining the programming interfaces of their code.
 It also sets up the stage to witness programs where a handful of functions interact together.

 As one progresses through the book, one starts creating a repertoire of functions.
-This slowly builds up a sense of culminating towards writing a Scheme compiler in Scheme.
-This meta-awareness of the environment and the data structures within delivers quite a feeling as you work through the book.
+These slowly build up a sense of culminating towards writing a Scheme compiler in Scheme.
+This meta-awareness of the environment and the data structures within delivers quite an intriguing feeling of how programming works as one progresses through the book.

 One develops a feel for how a programming language can be bootstrapped by getting acquainted with these ideas.
-This chapter makes you reflect on the meta-layer mechanisms that you have been using to encode the algorithms in the previous chapter.
+The chapter on metacircularity makes one reflect on the meta-layer mechanisms that were being used to encode the algorithms in the previous chapter.

 If you are a total beginner, this might not be the best introduction to the world of programming.
-It has too much hand-holding at times and too little at times.
-This unevenness was okay for me having done a fair bit of functional programming but I think it would be bumpy for a newcomer.
-But don't let that deter you from reading this book, it's chockfull of cool ideas that will leave you thinking and give fresh perspectives as you progress on your programming journey.
+It has too much hand-holding and too little at times.
+This unevenness was okay for me as I have done a fair bit of functional programming.
+But I think this would be bumpy for a newcomer.
+But don't let that deter you from reading this book, it is chockfull of cool ideas that will leave you thinking and give fresh perspectives as you progress on your programming journey.

 - The Seasoned Schemer — Daniel Friedman and Matthias Felleisen